 and learn about the quality of life in a school that bears my name is truly awesome."

-Our school, named after Richard J. Duncan, services 698 Kindergarten through sixth grade students.
+Our school, named after Richard J. Duncan, services kindergarten through sixth grade students.
 The school includes a dedicated wing for preschool and early childhood education.
-We are our school district's 28th elementary school.
 We opened in the fall of 2002.